 6. Consider using a VPN Another option to consider iff you must connect to an unsecured network, is to consider using a VPN (virtual private network), which essentially encrypts your data so that it’s not readable even if others access it.
-There are a variety of services at different price points; Hotspot Shield, free with ad support or $2.49 per month for mobile, and Private Internet Access, from $3.33 per month for desktop, are just two examples.
+There are a variety of services at different price points like Private Internet Access from $3.33 per month.

 Banking and Credit Card Information While Traveling

 1. Travel overseas with credit cards with embedded chip technology Use a credit card with embedded chip technology.
 The EMV (Europay MasterCard Visa) cards, or “smart cards,” as they are known, are more secure than standard magnetic-stripe cards.